samira2135/samira2135/README.md

 - 👋 Hi, I’m @sra2135
-- 👀 I’m interested in travelling ,adventure and ART AND MAKING MONEEEYYYY
+- 👀 I’m interested in travelling ,adventure and ART AND MAKING powzjpooippooi
 - 🌱 I’m currently learning Deutch and FRENCH
 - 💞️ I’m looking to collaborate on EVERYTHING WITH GOOD OPPORTUNITY
 - 📫 How to reach me ...